 Ben was elected to the Scottish Parliament to represent North East Scotland in May 1999.
 In 2003 he stood down and moved to Lancashire.
 He was selected as Conservative candidate to fight the marginal seat of Lancaster & Wyre, which he won.
 Until the General Election of 2005, Ben was employed by QinetiQ as their Overseas Director in the Security & Intelligence Division.

-In May 2010 Ben stood for election in the newly created constituency of Wyre and Preston North and was successful in being returned to Parliament in 2010 and 2015.
-After the 2015 election Ben was promoted and held the position of Under Secretary of State for Northern Ireland until being promoted again, he is now the Minister of State for Security at the Home office.
+In May 2010 Ben stood for election in the newly created constituency of Wyre and Preston North and was successful in being returned to Parliament in 2010, 2015 and 2017.
+After the 2015 election Ben was promoted and held the position of Under Secretary of State for Northern Ireland until being promoted again in 2016 to be the Minister of State for Security at the Home office.
+He held this position until being promoted again in 2019 to his current position as the Secretary of State for Defence.

 Ben's interests are the NHS, Home Affairs and Foreign Policy.
 He enjoys spending time with his family here in Lancashire and when time permits enjoys Rugby, Skiing and Horse Racing.